-When you are ready to go camping, do a practice overnight in your backyard.
-You can test gear, troubleshoot any snags or figure out if anything essential is missing -- like functioning batteries for flashlights, bug spray or tent poles.
-It will also allow you to see whether you'll be comfortable and warm enough and if younger children can go to sleep with different surroundings and nocturnal noises.
-Join families across the country who participate in National Wildlife Foundation's Great American Backyard Campout each June -- it's a great way to kick off the outdoors season.
+When you’re ready to go camping, do a practice overnight in your backyard.
+You can test gear, troubleshoot any snags or figure out if anything essential is missing — like functioning batteries for flashlights, bug spray or tent poles.
+It will also allow you to see whether you’ll be comfortable and warm enough and if younger children can go to sleep with different surroundings and nocturnal noises.
+Join families across the country who participate in National Wildlife Foundation’s Great American Campout each June — it’s a great way to kick off the outdoors season.

 Where to Camp

 You can find campgrounds just about anywhere: city or county parks, state parks, KOA campsites or private campgrounds.
-Private campgrounds, such as larger A Beginner's Guide to RV Family Vacations destinations, often have scheduled activities, playgrounds, volleyball pits, beaches or pools much like a regular resort.
+Private campgrounds often have scheduled activities, playgrounds, volleyball pits, beaches or pools, much like a regular resort.
 You can also find cabin resorts that have spots set aside for campers; these are ideal for families who want a more social, active environment.
 Additionally, look for state or national park campgrounds near amphitheaters or visitor centers that have daily scavenger hunts, geocaching and ranger talks.

 If you prefer a quieter, less-crowded and pristine setting, check into lesser-known state and national forest campgrounds or those run by the Army Corps of Engineers.
 Most are easily found online.

 Register several months in advance to get coveted national park sites during peak travel months.
 Many state or federal campgrounds also have designated first-come, first-served sites if you can mobilize early enough to nab those limited spots.
-Most public campsites run $12 to $24 per night.
 Campsites are generally designated as:

 - Modern.
 Hot showers and flush toilets, plus electrical outlets and water/sewer services for trailers and RVs.